The Videos

 Soundtrack: La-Nai Gabriel

-View of a rainy evening seen through the raindrops on my living room window.
+Poem: Eleonora BassiView of a rainy evening seen through the raindrops on my living room window.
 In mesmerizing fashion, we watch as the lights, colors and traffic move and change.
 The soundtrack by La-Nai Gabriel of instrumentation, environmental sounds and voice, borders on ethereal.
+The poem, The Bartender of the Sky, by Eleonora Bassi is a poetic metaphor in which solitude and hope can dialogue with dreams and memories.

 -